michaelscheurer/todo-backend-nodejs-hapi/README.md

 # Extended todo-backend-nodejs-hapi by michael scheurer (11-107-604)

 ## Database
-The application uses mysql as a persitant databaseds
+The application uses mysql as a persitant database

-npm install mysql
+database credentials can be found in the database.js file

+A running mysql database is required

+##server

+## tags

+## todos